 - Handles appear small in the photos

-As a basic model, this Elite Body Squad ab roller will probably get the job done.
+As one of the more basic ab rollers, this Elite Body Squad ab roller will probably get the job done.
 It might be a little narrow for some users, since there’s not much distance between the wheel and the handle grips.

 Large 18.5 cm double wheels gives you the height and stability you need when using an ab roller.
 The handles have grooves that help keep your grip in place, and this ResultSport ab roller comes with knee pad to help prevent injury.

 - Stainless steel rod suggests sturdy construction suitable for users of all weight